chevere/parameter/README.md

 ## Summary

-Parameter is a library for building dynamic, validated parameters with type-safe rules and schema introspection.
-It enables you to define rich validation constraints for any PHP type — from simple scalars to deeply nested arrays — using either helper functions or PHP 8 attributes, eliminating boilerplate validation logic across your codebase.
+**Chevere Parameter** is a library for building dynamic, validated parameters with type-safe rules and schema introspection.
+It enables you to define rich validation constraints for any PHP type, from simple scalars to deeply nested arrays, using either helper functions or attributes, eliminating boilerplate validation logic across your codebase.

 See [chevere/action](https://github.com/chevere/action) for our object-oriented convention around this package.

 ## Installing